circleguard/circleguard/README.md

 ## Download

 The latest version of circleguard can be found here: <https://github.com/circleguard/circleguard/releases/latest>.
-Download the appropriate binary for your OS - circleguard_win_x64.zip or circleguard_win_x86.zip for Windows, and circleguard_osx.app.zip for Mac OS.
-Circleguard was previously bundled as an exe for Windows but opened unbearably slowly, so it is distributed as a zip and you can run Circleguard.lnk (found inside the zip) in place of an exe.
-If you are on another OS such as Linux, you will have to build the app yourself.
+Download the appropriate binary for your OS (circleguard_win_x64.zip or circleguard_win_x86.zip for Windows, and circleguard_osx.app.zip for Mac OS).
+Circleguard was previously bundled as an exe for Windows but opened unbearably slowly, so it is distributed as a zip and you can run Circleguard.vbs (found inside the zip) in place of an exe.

+If you are on another OS such as Linux, you will have to build circleguard yourself.
 See [Building From Source](#building-from-source).

-If you don't trust the downloaded binary, you are more than welcome to build from source yourself.
-You can validate that the code never sends your api key anywhere by looking at the code in the circleguard and circlecore repositories.

-There is a short introduction to the program when you first open it.
-Everything should be relatively self-explanatory, and if you have any questions, feel free to ask on [the discord](https://discord.gg/VNnkTjm).
+There is an introduction / tutorial to using circleguard when you first open it.
+If you have any questions, feel free to ask on [the discord](https://discord.gg/VNnkTjm).

 ## Building From Source

 The gui is bundled into a single program using [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/).
-You will need to download the source code of this repository and read the pyinstaller [documentation for your specific platform](https://pyinstaller.readthedocs.io/en/stable/requirements.html) - the OS may not be supported, or you may need to install some package for it to work.
-Run pyinstaller on main.py with the --one-file option to generate an executable.
-You may find that further tweaking is required depending on your platform - I'm afraid you'll have to figure it out on your own from there.
-I'll do my best to assist you if you ask in [the discord](https://discord.gg/VNnkTjm).
+You will need to download the source code of this repository and read the pyinstaller [documentation for your specific platform](https://pyinstaller.readthedocs.io/en/stable/requirements.html).
+You may find that further tweaking is required depending on your platform.
+If you run into trouble, I'll do my best to assist you if you ask in [the discord](https://discord.gg/VNnkTjm).

-If you are building for windows or mac, you can find premade specfiles for easy building.
-You can run `pyinstaller path-to-specfile` to generate an app for your platform as an alternative to using pyinstaller options.
+If you are building for windows or mac, we provide premade specfiles for easy building.
+Run `pyinstaller path-to-specfile` to generate an app for your platform as an alternative to using pyinstaller options.

 ## Contributing